100+ Best Fundraising Ideas for Everyone in 2024

 Thanksgiving Fundraising Ideas

-Thanksgiving is all about gratitude.
-Gratitude has been shown to have positive emotional, cognitive, and mental benefits.
-Run a social media campaign “Five Days of Gratitude” (or whatever number of days works best for your nonprofit) encouraging your audience to share one thing they’re grateful for on each day, followed by a donation to your nonprofit.
-Have them use the campaign hashtag as well, so that you can easily find and interact with the user-generated content.
+Run a social media campaign titled “Five Days of Gratitude” (or whatever number of days works best for your nonprofit) and encourage your audience to share one thing they’re grateful for on each day, followed by a donation to your nonprofit.
+Have them use the campaign hashtag as well so that you can easily find and interact with the user-generated content.
+In turn, your organization can also share what you’re thankful for each day, from your donors to your staff to your volunteers, and beyond!

 Fundraising Potential: +++